 Treatment

-Depending on the cause of the appearance of sores in the oral cavity, a specific treatment is prescribed, aimed at eliminating the disease that has become the root cause of their formation.
+Depending on the cause of sores in the oral cavity, it is prescribed specific treatment, aimed at eliminating the disease that became the root cause of their formation.

-The treatment regimen in this case will be influenced by both the frequency of recurrence of the disease and its severity.
-But there is also a local treatment of mouth ulcers, which is almost always added to the main course, as well as "grandmother's" remedies.
+On the treatment regimen in in this case will influence both the frequency of disease relapses and its severity.
+But there is also local treatment mouth ulcers, which is almost always added to the main course, as well as “grandmother’s” remedies.

 Alternative medicine offers:

-• irrigate the mouth with a mixture of half a glass of water and 1 teaspoon of alcohol tincture of calendula or carrot (cabbage) juice mixed in half with water;
+• irrigate your mouth with a mixture of half a glass of water and 1 teaspoon alcohol tincture calendula or carrot (cabbage) juice mixed half and half with water;

-• lubricate the sore spots with crushed garlic and sour cream and apply slices of raw potatoes to the sores;
+• lubricate sore spots with crushed garlic and sour cream and apply pieces of raw potatoes to the sores;

-• use for irrigation infusions and decoctions of oak bark, walnut leaves, cinquefoil roots.
+• use infusions and decoctions of oak bark and leaves for irrigation walnut, cinquefoil roots.

-• treatment of sores with greenery.
+• treating sores with brilliant green.
 The method is painful, but very effective;

 • rinsing the mouth with antiseptics;

-• treatment of sores with enzyme preparations - trypsin, chymotrypsin;
+• treatment of sores enzyme preparations– trypsin, chymotrypsin;

-• applying to sores cotton flagella soaked in a medicine prepared from one ampule of dexamethasone, two ampoules of vitamin B12, and two tablets of nystatin;
+• applying cotton swabs soaked in a medicine prepared from one ampoule of dexamethasone, two ampoules of vitamin B12, and two nystatin tablets to the sores;

-• cauterization of ulcers with hydrogen peroxide, furacilin solution or chlorhexidine.
+• cauterization of ulcers with hydrogen peroxide, furatsilin solution or chlorhexidine.

-Inside, with sores in the mouth, antihistamines are prescribed, for example, suprastin, tavegil, loratadine, as well as desensitizers, for example, fenkarol.
+Prescribed orally for sores in the mouth antihistamines, for example, suprastin, tavegil, loratadine, as well as desensitizers, for example, fenkarol.

 In order for the ulcers to heal faster, corticosteroid ointments, preparations of vitamins C, P, citral and propolis are used.